EllyBax/trysafely/README.md

 loadDashboard();
 ```

-## 💡 Why safely?
+## 💡 Why trysafely?

-Traditional `try...catch` blocks can become verbose, especially when dealing with many async operations or `Promise.all`. `safely` provides a functional alternative, aligning with common patterns found in languages like Go (e.g., `value, err := func()`) where errors are returned as explicit values rather than thrown exceptions.
+Traditional `try...catch` blocks can become verbose, especially when dealing with many async operations or `Promise.all`. `trysafely` provides a functional alternative, aligning with common patterns found in languages like Go (e.g., `value, err := func()`) where errors are returned as explicit values rather than thrown exceptions.
 This leads to:

 *   **Readability:** Easier to follow the happy path and immediately see where errors are handled.
 *   **Predictability:** Your function will always resolve, never reject, making subsequent `await` calls safer.